jarviscanada/jarvis_data_eng_JoonhoMyung/linux_sql/README.md

 - Create hardware specification update option in case hardware component changes
-- Create more columns in table for other hardware specifications to database
+- Create more columns in the table for other hardware specifications to the database
-- I still have to run several scripts to set up database but later, all the scripts should be included into single script, therefore every task can be completed at once.
+- I still have to run several scripts to set up the database but later, all the scripts should be included into a single script, therefore every task can be completed at once.